 never provided the declaration letter to Entain.
-F: dates on and from which monitoring F1 16 December 2018 Particulars: • See paragraph 433 above. failures existed and F2 16 December 2018 Particulars: • See Row G below, especially Rows G1-G8. contraventions of s 36 occurred F3 28 January 2019 Particulars: • See Row G below, especially Rows G9-G14.
-G1 At no time during the Relevant Period did Entain undertake measures that were appropriate to the combination of matters indicative of high ML/TF Risk that existed in relation to and the provision of designated services to Particulars: • The matters indicative of high ML/TF Risk that existed in relation to and the provision of designated services to including the combinations of matters that existed at particular points in time, are pleaded in Row E above.
+F: dates on and from which monitoring F1 16 December 2018 Particulars:See paragraph 433 above. failures existed and F2 16 December 2018 Particulars: See Row G below, especially Rows G1-G8. contraventions of s 36 occurred F3 28 January 2019 Particulars:See Row G below, especially Rows G9-G14.
+G1 At no time during the Relevant Period did Entain undertake measures that were appropriate to the combination of matters indicative of high ML/TF Risk that existed in relation to Example and the provision of designated services to Example Particulars: The matters indicative of high ML/TF Risk that existed in relation to and the provision of designated services to and the combinations of matters that existed at particular points in time, are pleaded in Row E above.
 G: list of particular monitoring failures G2 Without limiting Row G1 , at no time in the Relevant Period during which had 2 open accounts with Entain did Entain appropriately monitor on a holistic basis, as a customer, across both of his accounts.
-Section 36(1)(a) of the Act required Entain to monitor its customers, not its accounts.
+Particulars: Section 36(1)(a) of the Act required Entain to monitor its customers, not its accounts.
 At all times in the Relevant Period during which had 2 open accounts with Entain, Entain assessed and rated ML/TF Risk in relation to on an account-by-account basis rather than a customer basis.
 Entain did not regularly and on an ongoing basis review and analyse the total amounts that was depositing, betting and/or withdrawing across both of his accounts.
+Entain's failure to regularly and on an ongoing basis review and analyse the total amounts that was depositing, betting and/or withdrawing across both of his accounts.
 Entain's failure to regularly and on an ongoing basis review and analyse the total amounts that was depositing, betting and/or withdrawing across both of his accounts impaired its capacity to meet its monitoring obligations under the Act and the Rules, including because: It impaired Entain's capacity to assess whether any of the reporting conditions in s 41 of the Act were satisfied